jebberjeb/reframe-fsm/doc/HOWTO-blog.md

     db))
 ```

-In other words, when email is blank, all we have to do is advance our state
+In other words, when the email is blank, all we have to do is advance our state
 machine using the appropriate transition.
 That's it!
 Actually, we can do a
 bit better.
 As with [Redux]() actions, Re-frame's postition is that
 semantically useful, named events are a good thing.
 Some people feel this gets
-a little ping-pongy, but we like fine-grained events for traceability.
+a little ping-pongy, but fine-grained events are great for traceability.
 They
 play well with debugging tools like [Re-frisk](), and facilitate time travel.

 ```clojure